MythologIQ/Hearthlink/docs/process_refinement.md

 30. Process Extension & Cross-Link SOP
 Any time a new refinement, extension, or secondary SOP file (process_refinement2.md, etc.) is created:
 Start with a summary cross-link referencing the originating SOP file(s).
-State: “This document is an immediate, continuous extension of [process_refinement.md] for ongoing SOP/process management.”
+State: "This document is an immediate, continuous extension of [process_refinement.md] for ongoing SOP/process management."
 All process corrections, lessons, and updates in secondary SOP files must be linked back to the main refinement chain.

 31. Mandatory Feature Map & Retroactive Audit SOP